LivePersonInc/developer-center/pages/Documents/ConversationalAI/KnowledgeBase/InternalKnowledgeBases/introduction.md

 #### Domain intents
 When dealing with a knowledge base, an intent is the question that the consumer has ("What's your return policy?") or a problem the user needs to solve ("I can't remember my password.").

 While the article's title represents the intent of the article, you can also specify the intent using alternate formats.
-You define these alternate formats in Intent Builder, within an intent in a domain.
+You define these alternate formats in Intent Manager, within an intent in a domain.
 Here, they're called "training phrases":

 <img style="width:300px" src="img/ConvoBuilder/kb_domain_intents1.png">